Lemoncode/Angular-Architecture-Fundamentals/angular_12/demos/04-lazy-module/game-catalog/README.md

 export class GamesModule { }

 ```

 ### Step 5.
+Update App Module

 For last we have to register our module in `app.module`, since this is a lazy loaded module, the way is 'imported', it is a quite different.

 ```diff app-routing.module.ts
 import { NgModule } from '@angular/core';